LennyGonz/JavaScript-CheatSheet/README.md

 On the other hand, if i go through the trouble to write a `this` aware system and then everyone or most of my call sites **have** to use `.bind()`, that's a clue to me that Im doing this the hard way and should use `closures` and lexical scope instead.

-### 3rd way of invoking a function: `new`
-**The purpose of the new keyword is actually to invoke a function with a `this` keyword pointing at a whole new empty object**
-If we have invoking function functions and pointing them at a context object

-This new way of doing it is to say, I wanna invoke a function and use a whole new empty object.
-And the `new` keyword can accomplish that.

-4 things that new does:
-1. Create a brand new empty object
-2. Link that object to another object
-3. Call function with `this` set to the new object
-4. If function does not return an object, assume return of `this`

-These 4 things happen every time the `new` keyword is used.

 4) 4th and final way of invoking a function